 Mistakes are a common problem with anxiety, and unfortunately men are extremely prone to making some very common anxiety mistakes.
 A small sample of these mistakes includes:

-- False Coping Strategies – Men are also more likely to develop unhealthy coping strategies.
+- False Coping Strategies Men are also more likely to develop unhealthy coping strategies.
 For example, drinking alcohol, gambling, and various reckless behaviors can actually dull anxiety temporarily.
-But they also become a dependency, so that eventually the brain loses its ability to cope without those drugs and behaviors even more.
+But they also become a dependency, so that eventually you will find yourself in trouble in your life, which will only cause more anxiety.

 Tips to Overcome Anxiety in Men

-- Finding a Friend – You also need to find positive influences in your life that you can talk to openly, without worrying about being judged.
-They need to be people that actually care about you – male, female, family, friends, etc. – and someone you can talk to about anything.
+- Hang Out With People You Enjoy and Love Find positive influences in your life that you can talk to openly, without worrying about being judged.
+Talk with people who really care about you - male, female, family, friends, etc. - and someone you can talk to about anything.
 With panic attacks, for example, the more you are "inside your own head" the more severe the panic attack often is.
-Talking to someone openly without shame reduces the likelihood of over-focusing on your anxiety.
+Talking to someone openly can reduce your sense of shame and also reduce the likelihood of over-focusing on your anxiety.

 One of the most important things you can do to reduce anxiety is to accept it, and to seek help if you can’t find ways to cope with it yourself.